GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

 On the other hand, a parameter that can impact the final CNN predictions is the size of the cutouts.
 We have taken 61 pixels ($\sim12''$) by side because this provides an area large enough to sample most of the light profile of galaxies with $R_{\rm eff}\sim1''$ (corresponding to $\sim$ 5 pixels).
-These latter represent the majority of the galaxies observed in typical ground-based observations, like KiDS (see e.g. Fig. 9 of \citealt{Roy+18}).
-However, for larger galaxies, the fraction of the total light that is enclosed in the cutout can be rather different.
-For instance, by integrating Eq. \ref{eq:sersic} (without seeing convolution ) over the sky plane and considering the galaxy centered in the cutout with $12''$ by side, the fraction ($f$) of total projected luminosity within $12''$ diameter is: \begin{enumerate} \item[$\bullet$]{$f=99.9\%$ for $R_{\rm eff}=1''$ and $n=1$,} \item[$\bullet$]{$f=91\%$ for $R_{\rm eff}=1''$ and $n=4$,} \item[$\bullet$]{$f=86\%$ for $R_{\rm eff}=1''$ and $n=6$,} \item[$\bullet$]{$f=61\%$ for $R_{\rm eff}=4''$ and $n=4$.} \end{enumerate} Hence, only for small $R_{\rm eff}$ ($<1''$) and small $n$ ($>6$) most of the galaxy light is collected into a $12''$ wide cutouts.
-For larger $n$ even for $R_{\rm eff}\sim1''$ there is a significant fraction of the light that is emitted outside the cutout.
-Finally for larger $R_{\rm eff}$ only a small fraction of the whole galaxies is included in the cutout.
-Note that, the use of a relatively small cutout, might affect the parameter estimates for standard 2D fitting techniques (e.g. GALFIT \citealt{Peng2002+Galfit}; 2DPHOT \citealt{LaBarbera_08_2DPHOT}), because both the outer parts of the galaxy and the background are poorly sampled.
+This latter represents the majority of the galaxies observed in typical ground-based observations, like KiDS (see e.g. Fig. 9 of \citealt{Roy+18}).
+However, for larger galaxies, the fraction of the total light enclosed in the cutout can be rather different.
+For instance, by integrating Eq. \ref{eq:sersic} (without seeing convolution ) over the sky plane and considering the galaxy centered in the cutout with $12''$ by side, the fraction ($f$) of total projected luminosity within $12''$ diameter is: \begin{enumerate} \item[$\bullet$]{$f=99.9\%$ for $R_{\rm eff}=1''$ and $n=1$,} \item[$\bullet$]{$f=91\%$ for $R_{\rm eff}=1''$ and $n=4$,} \item[$\bullet$]{$f=86\%$ for $R_{\rm eff}=1''$ and $n=6$,} \item[$\bullet$]{$f=61\%$ for $R_{\rm eff}=4''$ and $n=4$.} \end{enumerate}

+Hence, only for galaxies with small $R_{\rm eff}$ ($<1''$) and small $n$ ($<6$), most of the light is collected into a $12''$ wide cutouts.
+For larger $n$ even for $R_{\rm eff}\sim1''$ there is a significant fraction of the light emitted outside the cutouts.
+Finally, for larger $R_{\rm eff}$, only a small fraction of the whole galaxies is included in the cutout.
+Note that, using a relatively small cutout, might affect the parameter estimates for standard 2D fitting techniques (e.g. GALFIT \citealt{Peng2002+Galfit}; 2DPHOT \citealt{LaBarbera_08_2DPHOT}), because both the outer parts of the galaxy and the background are poorly sampled.
 However, investigating this issue is outside of the scope of the present paper.